Create a focal point with the perfect fireplace

 Modern fireplaces replicate real flame perfectly and have different LED lighting options allowing the change of colour.
 Many of the fireplaces have audible speakers emitting loud cracking sounds too!

 Some electric fireplaces are basically pure decoration, while others incorporate a heating element to supply some associated warmth, though nothing like a gas or wood fireplace.
 These models give you the option of running flame-only settings if you don’t want the heater going.

 Electric Fireplace Advantages

 An electric fireplace is a good choice for taking advantage of a masonry fireplace that’s no longer safe to use with an actual fire, and for any situation where you want that friendly flicker with absolute minimal upkeep.
-It’s also ideal if your living situation—say, a rented apartment or condo—doesn’t allow for installing a gas or wood fireplace.
+It’s also ideal if your living situation—say, a rented apartment or condo—doesn’t allow for installing gas or wood burning fireplaces.